AmauryD/fastest-validator-decorators/README.md

 const result = await validateOrReject(entity); // returns true or throws fastest-validator errors
 ```

-There is a SchemaBase utility class that reduces the verbosity of instantiating new objects by calling Object.assign in the constructor.
+The SchemaBase utility class reduces the verbosity of instantiating new objects by calling Object.assign in the constructor and provides a validate() method.

 ```js
 @Schema()